Hein Heinsen

-Hein Olaf Heinsen (born July 23, 1935, in Grindsted, Denmark) is a Danish artist who has contributed to the Lutheran art of Scandinavia.
+Hein Olaf Heinsen (born July 23, 1935) is a Danish artist who has contributed to the Lutheran art of Scandinavia.
 He made his debut on the Danish art scene in the 1960s as part of the minimalistic movement.
-Heinsen served as a Professor at The Royal Danish Academy of Fine Arts from 1980 to 1989.
+Heinsen served as a professor at The Royal Danish Academy of Fine Arts from 1980 to 1989.
 Heinsen has primarily been working with bronze sculptures and large installation projects since the mid-1980s.